CD-Chief/coding-challenges/README.md

 ## Lessons Learned (newest first)

+- It's not wrong to copy algorithms as long as you understand them
 - Learnt how to operate with linkedLists
 - Don't always need to store the var's passed in from a method
 - Learnt about comparing binary trees via structure